PaddlePaddle/PaddleCFD/examples/G-FNO/README.md

 - **Group equivariance**: strictly equivariant under `p4` (the 4-element rotation group C4) and `p4m` (rotations + reflections, the D4 group); equivariance can be verified from the training log
 - **Spectral integral operator**: group-equivariant frequency-domain convolution with Hermitian spectral kernels; complex parameters are stored as real values and rebuilt on the fly to stay compatible with the Paddle optimizer
 - **Multiple datasets**: supports Navier-Stokes and shallow-water (PDEArena / PDEBench) PDE data
-- **CINN acceleration**: a single environment variable enables dynamic-to-static + CINN compiled training, while the default dynamic-graph behavior is unchanged
+- **Optional CINN path**: a single environment variable switches on dynamic-to-static + CINN compiled training, while the default dynamic-graph behavior is unchanged.

 ### Reference Paper